 what I love about marketing design

-I love to form relationships with my clients and enjoy being part of the exceptional moments in their lives and business plans.
-By learning your dreams, ideas, and what motivates you, I’ve already done the brunt of the hard work.
-Once I know who you are, my job is simply to bring your personality to paper.
+I love to form relationships with clients and enjoy being part of the exceptional moments in their lives and business plans.
+By learning values, ideas, and what motivates you, I’ve already done the brunt of the hard work.
+Once I know who you are and what you have to share, my job is simply to bring your personality into a tangible form.

 WHAT KIND OF DESIGNER ARE YOU?

 I’m multifaceted, as I think you have to be in order to be a creative professional in marketing.
-I’ve designed everything from strict branding infographics to colorful watercolor wedding invitations.
-PMS Color books or “A cool shade of blue-green,” I bring the information to life in every design through the desired look and feel of my clients.
+I’ve designed everything from infographics under strict branding to colorful 3D wedding invitations.
+PMS color books or “A cool shade of blue-green,” I bring the information to life in every design through the desired look and feel of my clients.

 WHAT MEDIUMS HAVE YOU DESIGNED FOR?

 Selecting the right medium starts with the marketing objectives of a project.
 What works for a app-heavy teen demographic will not resonate with a 55+ market that prefers direct mail.
 It’s important to develop a marketing strategy that suits your audience.
 I’ve designed for print (poster, vinyl wraps, flyers, brochures, finite ad space, coupons, letterhead, direct mail) and also digital (web banner graphics, digital tv slides, touch screen interfaces).
 I’ve also worked in video and photography, with editing in both.